Dr. Nitasha Puri, MD

 HOW CAN YOU TREAT AND MANAGE ANXIETY?

 To Sneha, Jas, and Amrit, some family members might say: “Have strong willpower and be happy!”
 Although this is coming from a place of love, it does not help them understand their anxiety and seek support or treatment to help manage it.
 It is important for people who are experiencing distress due to anxiety to be aware of their experiences and know when to seek professional help.
 With the right treatment, people with anxiety feel better.
 Whereas some people require medication to calm down their alarm system, others will benefit from therapy, and most people will find some improvement with meditation and mindfulness.
 Healthy diet, exercise, and good stress management techniques can also help with managing anxiety.
 Most importantly, self-awareness and recognition of anxiety is needed to treat it.
 Empowering oneself with information and support from family and friends is the first step to managing the distress that comes with anxiety.
+If you feel that your anxiety is being caused by someone else, for example your employer, you may have a case under tort law whereby you can search for legal advice to seek recovery from whomever has caused your psychological distress.

 WHERE TO GET HELP?